Menu

 “I still stand by my statutory declaration that I was able to identify that the incoming faxes provided to me for review had at some stage been received by a secondary fax machine and then retransmitted, this was done by identifying the dual time stamps on the faxes provided.”
 (Front Page Part One File No/14)

 It was the withholding of the telephone exchange Logbooks from the Telstra exchanges that serviced the COT Cases business, including the Scandrett & Associates fax interception report Open Letter File No/12 and File No/13), which most of the COT Cases believe prompted Senator Joyce to ensure we COT Cases finally get the justice that was denied us during the COT arbitrations.
 The Hon.
-Barnaby Joyce is still a very prominent member of the National Party government.
+Barnaby Joyce remains a prominent member of the National Party government.

 15 September 2005, Senator Barnaby Joyce writes to me:-